Grand Canyon National Park Airport Drainage Master Plan and Water Use Study

 Potable Water Transformed for Water Needs

-When looking into how to provide additional potable to the Airport, ADOT staff wondered if a more sustainable solution was available than simply purchasing more limited groundwater from the local water utility.
+When looking into how to provide additional potable to the Airport, Arizona Department of Transportation (ADOT) staff wondered if a more sustainable solution was available than simply purchasing more limited groundwater from the local water utility.
 Could rainwater harvesting be the basis for the Airport’s water supply?
 Challenge accepted.

 The Dibble team conducted deep-dive evaluations into the following: